History of Bo Bichette in Timeline

 On May 31, 2025, Bo Bichette recorded his 100th career home run against the Athletics, becoming the first Blue Jay shortstop to reach the milestone in franchise history.

-2026: Possible appearance in World Baseball Classic
+2026: Future World Baseball Classic